 A General Lien on Business Assets vs. Specific Collateral

 Some lenders, including many online lenders, don’t require specific collateral, but rather require a general lien on your business assets (without valuing those business assets) and a personal guarantee to secure the loan.
-This may make qualifying for a loan easier and/or faster, depending upon the nature of your business and your business assets.
+This may make qualifying for a loan easier and faster, depending on the nature of your business and your business assets.

-What’s more, because the loan is not based upon the loan-to-value ratio of specific collateral, the lender is using other data points to evaluate a business owner’s creditworthiness.
+In addition, because the loan is not based on the loan-to-value ratio of specific collateral, the lender is using other data points to evaluate a business owner’s creditworthiness.
 For example, by looking at the overall health of your business, your cash flow, and your personal and business credit profile, you might even qualify for more than you would with a traditionally collateralized loan.

-By looking at the loan process differently, many lenders are making more capital available to small business owners who don’t have the required assets needed to collateralize a loan at the local bank.
-Meaning, a lack of sufficient business collateral doesn’t mean you can’t get a small business loan.
+By looking at the loan process differently, many lenders are making more capital available to small business owners who don’t have the required assets needed to collateralize a loan at their bank.
+Thus, a lack of sufficient business collateral doesn’t mean you can’t get a small business loan!